carla-simulator/carla/Docs/python_api.md

 - <a name="carla.LidarMeasurement.horizontal_angle"></a>**<font color="#f8805a">horizontal_angle</font>** (_float_)
 Horizontal angle that the Lidar has rotated at the time of the measurement.
 - <a name="carla.LidarMeasurement.channels"></a>**<font color="#f8805a">channels</font>** (_int_)
-Number of lasers.
+The lasers' number.
 - <a name="carla.LidarMeasurement.raw_data"></a>**<font color="#f8805a">raw_data</font>** (_bytes_)
-List of 3D points.
+3D points' list.

 <h3>Methods</h3>
 - <a name="carla.LidarMeasurement.get_point_count"></a>**<font color="#7fb800">get_point_count</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**channel**</font>)
-Retrieve the number of points that channel generated.
+Retrieve the points' number generated by the channel.
     - **Parameters:**
         - `channel` (_int_)
     - **Note:** <font color="#8E8E8E">_Points are sorted by channel, so this method allows to identify the channel that generated each point.